jchris/node-telehash/README.md

 # Overview

 Note: The code is forked from: https://github.com/quartzjer/node-telehash and has a few minor implementation differences with the API.
+Everything works but it is not production ready.

-This module presents a simple high-level API for using TeleHash, currently it has only two basic functions, *listen* and *connect*.
+This module presents a simple high-level API for using TeleHash, currently it has only two basic functions, *listen* and *connect*, which are used to build a higher level channels module.

 ## Listen